-Data display published by Adobe Analytics,The total online consumption of American consumers on Monday wasUS $10.7 billion, down 1.4% from last year, the first slowdown since Adobe tracked it in 2012.
+Data display published by Adobe Analytics,The total online consumption of American consumers on Cyber Monday is$10.7 billion, a decrease of 1.4% from last year, marking the first slowdown since Adobe tracked it in 2012.

-butAdobeHe pointed out that if the time was extended, the situation would be different,fromFrom November 1 to Cyber Monday, sales of online retailers in the United States totaled $109.8 billion, up 11.9% year on year, where daily sales exceedThere were 22 days for $3 billion, compared with 9 days last year.
+butAdobeIt is pointed out that if the time is extended, the situation will be different,fromFrom November 1st to Cyber Monday, the total sales of online retailers in the United States were $109.8 billion, an increase of 11.9% year-on-yearAmong them, daily sales exceedThere are 22 days for $3 billion, compared to 9 days last year.

-In a nutshell, American consumers bought much less and earlier this year, but they spent almost the same amount of money due to rising prices.
+Simply put, this year American consumers purchased much less and earlier, but spent almost the same amount of money due to rising prices.

 Next, major sellers will also welcome Christmas holiday sales activities.
 In addition to the supply chain problem, we are also facing the challenge of COVID-19 mutant strain Omikron.